shikokuchuo/nanonext/README.md

 cross-platform standard for messaging and communications.
 Serves as a concurrency framework for building distributed applications, utilising ‘aio’ objects which resolve automatically upon completion of asynchronous operations.
-Extends R with fast inter-process connections, transport layer security, and synchronisation primitives, which allow execution to wait upon events being signalled by concurrent messaging threads.
+Implements connections with transport layer security, and synchronisation primitives, which allow R execution to wait upon events being signalled by concurrent messaging threads.

 Designed for performance and reliability, the NNG library is written in C and [`nanonext`](https://doi.org/10.5281/zenodo.7903429) is a